MFX Broker has been in turmoil since around mid-2016. The case remains unresolved until now. Find out how it happened and what can we learn from it.

 Over the years, regulatory agencies have tried to monitor and hinder their activity by applying stricter rules.
 However, scam practices are still quite common in forex trading to this day.
 While most of the victims are novice traders who still don't understand how to choose the right broker, experienced traders can also get caught up in fraudulent acts.
 So, it is crucial not to underestimate this risk.

 Since around mid-2016, MFX Broker has been in turmoil and was strongly suspected of being a scam.
-Many traders who were previously MFX customers stated that their withdrawal requests were rejected or delayed for months.
+Many traders who were previously MFX customers stated that their withdrawal requests were rejected ored for months.
 They've tried to contact the broker many times via email and live chats, but there was no response.

 Essentially, the case can be traced back from 2015, but not much has been revealed back there.
 In April 2015, the name MFX Broker was one of the top discussions on the Forex Peace Army (FPA) website because it offers an investment program with a fixed yield ranging from 3% per month to 100% per year.